 Talk When You Can, Tell the Truth

-Talk When You Can, Tell The Truth“We like the way your use of personalized grammar encourages an associative leaping response in the reader.
+“We like the way your use of personalized grammar encourages an associative leaping response in the reader.
 You put the “free” in “free verse” and we are happy to publish Talk When You Can, Tell the Truth in our Contemporary Poetry Series”

 Roseanne Ritzema, Presa Press